-If you’re trying to build muscle mass than cutting is what you don’t want to be doing.
+If you’re trying to build muscle mass, cutting is what you don’t want to do.

-This is why the first step I tell you to do is figure out what goal you want to reach.
-If you don’t know what you want to achieve, you can’t put the proper fitness or nutrition plan together.
+This is why I first tell you to figure out what goal you want to reach.
+You can’t put the proper fitness or nutrition plan together if you don’t know what you want to achieve.

-This will be different for everyone; genetics and metabolism play a role in how fast or slow you gain or lose weight.
-Also, the amount of effort you are putting into your workout sessions.
+This will be different for everyone; genetics and metabolism affect how fast or slow you gain or lose weight and how much effort you put into your workout sessions.

-If you are bulking first, you should continue until you attain the amount of lean muscle you desire or become uncomfortable with the amount of fat you have accumulated.
+If you are bulking first, you should continue until you attain the lean muscle you desire or become uncomfortable with the amount of fat you have accumulated.

-When bulking, you are eating a calorie surplus, which will always add some fat to your body.
+When bulking, you eat a calorie surplus, which will always add fat.
 How fast this happens depends on your metabolism and the cleanliness of your diet.